Terms of Service

 CAA means the Civil Aviation Authority of South Africa.

-RPL means Remote Pilot Licence issued by the CAA under Civil Aviation Regulations Part 101.
+RPC means Remote Pilot Certificate issued by the CAA under Civil Aviation Regulations Part 101.

 ROC means RPAS Operator Certificate, issued by the CAA to an operator authorised to conduct RPAS operations for hire or reward under Civil Aviation Regulations Part 101.